hautonjt/hautonjt.github.io/pipeline.md

 # How does NiFi work?
 NiFi operates using the concept of FlowFiles, which is just a container that can hold any data along with some attributes, which are essentially metadata.
 This means that FlowFiles inherently do not have any structure at all.

 Processors act on FlowFiles and transforms them in some way.
-There are a vast array of processors that cater to almost any use case, and for use cases that built-in processors are incapable of handling, NiFi also supports calling external scripts as well.
+There are a vast array of processors that cater to almost any use case, and for use cases that built-in processors are incapable of handling, NiFi also supports calling external scripts.
 You can integrate ML with NiFi directly using processors instead of interfacing with Kafka.

 ---